netobjex/bonafi-android-sdk/README.md

 ### Usage

-There are two MANDATORY value needed to get information of any given item, which are: Key and Value.
+After you've been provided the three basic parameter BASE_URL, PRIVATE_KEY & CLIENT_ID, then there are only two MANDATORY value needed to get information of any given item, which are: KEY & VALUE.

 Example